Conflux-ABIGEN

 }

-Project integration (i.e. go generate
+### Project integration (i.e. `go generate`)

-command was made in such a way as to play beautifully together with existing Go toolchains: instead of having to remember the exact command needed to bind a Conflux contract into a Go project, we can leverage go generate
+The `abigen` command was made in such a way as to play beautifully together with existing Go toolchains: instead of having to remember the exact command needed to bind a Conflux contract into a Go project, we can leverage `go generate` to remember all the nitty-gritty details.

 Place the binding generation command into a Go source file before the package definition: